 For credit unions, CO-OP Pay-Over-Time Transactions offers new opportunities and benefits, including:

 - Manage risk: CO-OP Pay-Over-Time Transactions can help mitigate and diversify risk in your loan portfolio.
 Installment loans present lower delinquency and loss rates because borrowers tend to pay them back more quickly than revolving balances.

 - Retain existing members: If you charge an annual fee for your credit rewards programs, card cancellation rates always peak at annual renewal.
 But if the cardholder is midway through paying for their new refrigerator from Home Depot using CO-OP Pay-Over-Time Transactions, they are less likely to close out their credit line and more likely to keep it top of wallet.

 - Grow membership: Split payment programs are proving attractive to shoppers across the demographic spectrum, from Gen Z to Boomers, and credit unions can attract new members by offering new, innovative programs through the digital channel.
-According to a March 2021 survey by The Motley Fool, 56% of Americans have tried installment payments, and the most explosive growth over the past year came from the over 54 demographic.
+An estimated 45 million Americans are active users of BNPL loans, according to a September 2021 Accenture study commissioned by Afterpay, while an astounding 80% of BNPL transactions were done by people ages 19 to 34.